 - Anthro 720–History and Theory of Museums, offered every fall

-- Anthro 721–Museum Collections Management, offered every spring
+- Anthro 721–Administration and Organization of Museums, offered every spring

 - Anthro 723–Museum Curation and Interpretation, offered every fall

 The four museum studies courses are taught at the Milwaukee Public Museum (www.mpm.edu) by museum professionals.
 The courses are interdisciplinary and attract students from Anthropology as well as other fields.
 Museum Studies students need to register for the first course in the sequence as early as possible in the summer before they matriculate.
 Admission into this specialization is not guaranteed and spaces can fill.
 Please contact the coordinator of Museum Studies Dawn Scher Tomae (firstname.lastname@example.org) for permission to enroll.
 If you have any difficulty, contact Public History Coordinator Jasmine Alinder (email@example.com).